-Part of the land in the City of Austin is dedicated as “public right-of-way” for streets, sidewalks, alleys, utilities, and other public uses.
-The right-of-way typically extends 10 feet back from the edge of a street, but can vary widely across the city.
+The “right of way” generally refers to streets, sidewalks, alleys, utilities, and other strips of land designated for public uses.
+The right of way typically extends ten feet back from the edge of a street, but this can vary widely across the city.

 What is the difference between a public tree and a private tree?

-The Public Works Department maintains trees in the right-of-way, also known as “public trees.”
-A public tree has at least two-thirds of its trunk diameter in the public right-of-way.
+The Public Works Department maintains trees in the right of way, also known as “public trees.”
+A public tree has at least two-thirds of its trunk diameter in the right of way.
 Property owners are responsible for maintaining private trees and all other vegetation on their property to the edge of the street or alley.

 How do I care for and prune a tree?

-Proper pruning practices can help maintain good tree health.
-Visit www.treesaregood.com for more information about pruning, tree health, and to find an ISA Certified Arborist.
+- Visit the website Trees Are Goodfor more information about pruning, tree health, and to find an ISA Certified Arborist.

 What is oak wilt?